-FARM STEW teams promote conservation, agriculture, and a whole-foods, plant-based diet that is rich in a rainbow of fruits, vegetables, nuts, whole grains, and legumes, cleansing with water.
-This is the diet that was given by God in the Garden of Eden (Genesis 1:29) and has been proven by modern science to be the most beneficial in both preventing and treating disease.
-In Uganda, FARM STEW has trained more than 17,000 people in hands-on cooking classes.
+FARM STEW trainers promote conservation, agriculture, and a whole-food, plant-based diet rich in a rainbow of fruits, vegetables, nuts, whole grains, and legumes, cleansing with water.
+This diet was given by God in the Garden of Eden (Genesis 1:29) and has been proven by modern science to be the most beneficial in both preventing and treating all types of disease.

 FARM STEW’s eight ingredients are:

-- Rest: Nightly and weekly for our bodies and also not disturbing the soil and covering it
+- Rest: Nightly and weekly for our bodies and also not disturbing and covering the soil.

-- Meals: Plant-based, whole foods diet using mostly what the family can grow themselves
+- Meals: Plant-based, whole-food diet using mostly what the family can grow themselves.